 - If the crop is irrigated when fully mature, it gets damaged.
-The excess water from the field then has to be drained of immediately.
+The excess water from the field then has to be drained off immediately.

-Weeds are the unwanted plants which grow along with the main crops.
-They are undesirable because they compete with the main crop for nutrients, space, air, light and water, etc. and reduce the crop yield.
-They also spread pests onto the crops and sometime produce poisonous substances which are harmful to animals and humans.
+Weeds are the unwanted plants that grow along with the main crops.
+They are undesirable because they compete with the main crop for nutrients, space, air, light, and water, etc., and reduce the crop yield.
+They also spread pests onto the crops and sometimes produce poisonous substances that are harmful to animals and humans.

 The process of removing weeds from the field is called weeding.

-Some of the most common weeds found in crop fields are :
+Some Common Weeds: Some of the most common weeds found in crop fields are

 - Wild oats (Javi).